jon-jacky/Piety/editors/README.md

 - **edda.txt**: command summary for *edda.py*.

+- **eden.py**: placeholder for a program we may write in the future.

 - **edie.py**: run *ed.py* line editor along with *wyshka* enhanced shell. contrast to *ed.py* and *edo.py*.